Will vs. Trust: How Are They Different & Do You Need Both?

 10. Business Succession Planning: A trust can facilitate the smooth transition of business ownership or interests without the delays and complications of probate, which is crucial for maintaining business operations after the owner's death.

-Consulting with an estate planning legal expert can help determine the best approach based on your unique circumstances and objectives.
+Consulting an estate planning expert helps determine the best approach based on your unique circumstances and goals.

 Can You Use Both a Will & Trust?